scylladb/scylla-monitoring/docs/source/procedures/datadog/index.rst

 Restart the agent based on your installation.
 Scylla metrics should be visible in Datadog.

+.. note::  By default, Datadog will not scrap per-shard metrics.
+To enable per-shard metrics, edit the conf.yaml file and replace level=~"1" with level=~"1|2"

 Add datadog recording rules
 ===========================
 Non cloud users, download the rules configuration file :download:`datadog.rules.yml <datadog.rules.yml>` and place it under prometheus/prom_rules/.